 ABOUT ANN PASTERNAK SLATER

 Ann Pasternak Slater is the younger sister of Nicolas.
 Their mother, Boris’s youngest sister Lydia, took Ann with her on her first return to Moscow, immediately after Boris’s death in 1960, and Ann often visited the Pasternak family after that.
-She translated the memoirs of Alexander Pasternak: Vanished Present (OUP, 1984); Alexander was Boris’s younger brother, an architect (among other things the designer of Lenin’s first, wooden mausoleum).
+She translated the memoirs of Alexander Pasternak: A Vanished Present (OUP, 1984); Alexander was Boris’s younger brother, an architect (among other things the designer of Lenin’s first, wooden mausoleum).
 Ann has written a biographical account of Boris’s lifelong engagement with Shakespeare: ‘Indirect Dissidence: Shakespeare and Pasternak’, in Great Shakespeareans, vol. xiv, ed.
 Ruth Morse (Bloomsbury, 2013).
 She has also published books on Shakespeare and Evelyn Waugh, and is a Senior Research Fellow at St Anne’s College, Oxford.

 ABOUT MAYA SLATER